 The process of decoding the table data in a WOFF2 font file can be specified by decompressing the byte-level compression of the CompressedFontData field, yielding a "table data block", then applying additional decoding steps as described below.
 An actual implementation is free to combine these steps or perform some of the steps in an incremental or streaming fashion, but the results must be consistent with the sequential process as specified here.

 Certain tables (such as glyf and loca tables, identified by their corresponding tags), are subject to additional transforms.
 If a font table is not transformed, then the table data appears in the compressed stream in literal form, and occupies origLength bytes of the table data block.
 If the table is transformed, then the table data must be additionally processed by a transformation specified below.
 In this case, the transformed table occupies transformLength bytes of the table data block.

 A transform MUST be applied to two types of tables: glyf, representing outline data, and loca, representing the offsets of the individual glyphs within a glyf table, if these tables are present in a font.
-Additional constraints apply, as specified in section 4.4.
-The glyf table transformation is specified in section 4.1, and the loca table transformation is specified in section 4.3.
+An authoring tool must transform the glyf and loca tables.
+Additional constraints apply, as specified in section 5.4.
+The glyf table transformation is specified in section 5.1, and the loca table transformation is specified in section 5.3.

-The WOFF 2.0 encoders SHOULD also set bit 11 of the 'flags' field of the head table (see [OFF] specification) to indicate that a recreated font file was subject to lossless modifying transform.
+The WOFF 2.0 encoders MUST also set bit 11 of the 'flags' field of the head table (see [OFF] specification) to indicate that a recreated font file was subjected to lossless modifying transform.

 The glyf table transformation is intended to reduce redundant information and provide a more efficient encoding of the actual TrueType outlines of glyphs.
 The modified transformation is specified below and is based on a similar transformation described in MicroType Express [MTX] specification.
 The reference to MTX is informative; the details of the modified transformation are stated below and this section is normative.